Understanding Stunting in Nutrition

 In a study conducted among stunted children in Vietnam, about 4 in 10 children recovered from stunting after 6 months of daily Consumption of oral nutrition supplement.20

-A child cannot recover height in the same way that they can regain weight at a later stage.
-You need to make changes to your child’s nutrition immediately.
-If left untreated your child will most likely grow up to be a shorter adult.
+A child cannot recover height in the same way they can regain weight later.
+To address stunting in nutrition, you need to make changes to your child’s diet immediately.
+If left untreated, your child will most likely grow up to be a shorter adult.

 Take action as early as possible to provide good nutrition for your child and help unlock his or her full growth potential!